 - The police defrauding you by promising that the criminal conduct they want you to engage in is legal.

-What are examples of legal police trickery in Nevada?
+Other example of legal police trickery are:

 Charged with a crime?
 Then call us . . .

-- For an overview of California law on this subject, refer to our page on California entrapment laws.
+For an overview of California law on this subject, refer to our page on California entrapment laws.